Hindu wedding: Rituals in Rajasthan

-It comprises a ceremony for the Tilak (engagement), the Ban (starting of the wedding ceremony), the Mel (the community feast), the Nikasi (the departure of the Bridegroom party for the wedding), the Sehla, and the Dhukav (reception of the wedding party at the bride's place by her parents).
+It comprises a ceremony for the Tilak (engagement), the Ban (starting of the wedding), the Mel (the community feast), the Nikasi (the departure of the Bridegroom party for the wedding), the Sehla, and the Dhukav (reception of the wedding party at the bride's place by her parents).
 Solemnisation of the wedding is referred to as Fera.

 A sherwani also known as Achkan is normally worn by the bridegroom along with his own family form of a turban.
 He keeps a sword in his left hand during the ceremony.
 A bride wears a Lahanga, Odhani, Kurti or Poshak.
 The ornaments worn by a Rajput Bride are the Rakhdi on her forehead, the Sheesphul as headgear, the aad as a thick neck hanging, the Baju above her elbow (on arms), the "poonchis" and "bangdis" as thick golden bangles in arms, "hathfools" on hands and the Pajeb as anklets.